Evicted Wall St protesters seek rebound with rally

 They also believe the richest 1 percent of Americans do not pay their fair share of taxes.

-The Zuccotti Park camp was set up on September 17 and became the epicentre for the movement, sparking rallies and occupations of public spaces across the United States and elsewhere in the world.
+Protesters set up camp in Zuccotti Park on September 17 and it became the epicenter for the movement, sparking rallies and occupations of public spaces across the United States and elsewhere in the world.

 After the police cleared the park and it was cleaned, demonstrators were allowed to return but were banned from setting up camp again.
 Numbers dwindled to less than two dozen overnight on Wednesday.